VOA[M4]: Operations and relations

 In general, a 4-manifold with 3-dimensional boundaries $M_3^{(i)}$ defines an interface --- or, equivalently, via the folding trick --- a boundary condition for the tensor product of 3d $\CN=2$ theories $T[M_3^{(i)}]$, see {\it e.g.} Figure~\ref{fig:M4d2dwall} for an illustration in case of two boundary components.
 Gluing such 4-manifolds with boundary in 3d $\CN=2$ theory corresponds to stacking the interfaces and / or sandwiching boundary conditions, as illustrated in Figure~\ref{fig:M4d2d} for the simple case of two boundary conditions.
 For a detailed discussion of the general case see \cite{Gadde:2013sca}, and for an application to yet another construction of $\text{VOA}[M_4]$ see section~\ref{sec:trisections}.

 There are several slightly different version of gluing (reviewed in \cite{Gukov:2016gkn}) which differ by how one chooses to parametrize boundary conditions on $M_4$.
 For example, there is a continuous basis, discrete basis, and many other choices.
 In the correspondence between 4-manifolds and 2d $\CN=(0,2)$ theories, these different choices show up as inclusion/exclusion of $T[M_3]$ degrees of freedom into $T[M_4]$.
 Since $T[M_3]$ and $T[M_4]$ form a 2d-3d coupled system, there is no canonical choice.
 Such choices play an important role in any relations that involve $M_4$ and its boundary, {\it e.g.} \eqref{Krepring}, and in all gluing formulae where they affect the integration (convolution) measure.
+Note, these different ways of parametrizing boundary conditions in QFT involve, among other things, group-theoretic data because the fields transform in representations of the gauge group $G$.
+For example, the so-called ``discrete basis'' mentioned above corresponds to parametrizing boundary conditions by the representations of the fundamental group \eqref{rhorep}.
+Other choices may have less natural geometric interpretation.

 Of course, there is no such ambiguity for closed 4-manifolds without boundary; aside from the obvious choice of ``gauge'' group $G$, the 2d conformal theory $T[M_4]$ and its chiral algebra $\text{VOA} [M_4]$ are unique for $b_2^+ > 1$.
 Even when $b_2^+ = 1$ and there are wall crossing phenomena, below we propose their interpretation in $\text{VOA} [M_4]$ and the physics of $T[M_4]$ is under good control.